bharatnc/bharatnc.github.io/_posts/2016-12-23-Python-Django-Part1.markdown

   text-align: justify
 }</style>

 This post is on Django, a Python based Web Development framework.
-It aims at helping beginners to quickly get started with Django and help them have a simple web page up and running.
-This part of the tutorial gives us a gist of how to install Django itself.
+This part of the tutorial gives us a gist of how to install Django itself and have a simple web-server up and running.

 <h3>Requisites …</h3>